Henrique-Sanches20019/Data_Analysis_Bootcamp_Suzano/README.md

 # Data_Analysis_Bootcamp_Suzano
 This repository contains all the projects realized during the Power BI data analysis bootcamp offered by Suzano at the DIO platform.

-All projects descriptions:

-E-Commerce_Diagram Project: diagrama EER para funcionamento de um app e-commerce.

-Oficina_Diagram: diagrama EER para funcionamento de um app de uma oficina mecânica.
-Requisitos:
-                - Sistema de controle e gerenciamento de execução de ordens de serviço em uma oficina mecânica
-                - Clientes levam veículos à oficina mecânica para serem consertados ou para passarem por revisões  periódicas
-                - Cada veículo é designado a uma equipe de mecânicos que identifica os serviços a serem executados e preenche uma OS com data de entrega.
-                - A partir da OS, calcula-se o valor de cada serviço, consultando-se uma tabela de referência de mão-de-obra
-                - O valor de cada peça também irá compor a OSO cliente autoriza a execução dos serviços
-                - A mesma equipe avalia e executa os serviços
-                - Os mecânicos possuem código, nome, endereço e especialidade
-                - Cada OS possui: n°, data de emissão, um valor, status e uma data para conclusão dos trabalhos
+If you scroll down you can see the descriptions for each one of the projects added to this repository.

+### E-Commerce_Diagram Project
+EER diagram for the operation of an e-commerce app.

+### Oficina_Diagram Project
+EER diagram for the operation of an automotive repair shop app.

+Requirements:

+    - System for controlling and managing the execution of work orders in an auto repair shop
+    - Customers bring vehicles to the repair shop for repairs or periodic maintenance
+    - Each vehicle is assigned to a team of mechanics who identify the services to be performed and fill out a work order (WO) with a delivery date
+    - Based on the WO, the cost of each service is calculated by consulting a reference table for labor
+    - The cost of each part will also be included in the WO.
+The customer approves the execution of the services
+    - The same team evaluates and performs the services
+    - Mechanics have a code, name, address, and specialty
+    - Each WO includes: number, issuance date, value, status, and a completion date for the work